Facebook Pixel How to Use Flash in Nature and Landscape Photography

 Arg Salta SantAnita house night 104133 18

 Flash can also play an important role in wildlife photography.
-Birds in particular are often down low in dark forests, where natural sunlight is rarely found.
-The flat, boring light beneath the foliage can be replaced by the directional light of a flash.
+Birds in particular are often down low in dark forests (where natural sunlight is rarely found).
+Shaded light is flat and boring, but with careful use of flash, you can replace that bland light with some nice directional illumination:

 CO Dec2009 AMRO 3

-When using flash with a long telephoto, you can often get away with on-camera, or bracket-mounted flash, as I did of the portrait of the American Robin above.
-Using camera-mounted flash is easy with TTL (Through The Lens) compatible strobes.
-In fact, this technique is so easy, that I’m not even going to go into it, because more interesting possibilities exist.
+When using flash with a long telephoto lens, you can often get away with on-camera, or bracket-mounted flash, as I did for my American Robin portrait above.
+Using camera-mounted flash is easy with TTL (through the lens) compatible strobes.
+In fact, this technique is so easy that I’m not even going to go into it because more interesting possibilities exist.

 RBNU 21Dec2011 2